 How do I apply?
 You will need to fill out a free & reduced price meal application.
 We will check the information provided and we may request written proof.
 All households that apply for benefits will receive a letter indicating whether the students have been approved for free or reduced lunch.
 Applications are confidential.

 Applications are mailed to student homes by mid-August.
 You can also pick up an application at the Nutrition Services office or at any of the Springfield Schools.
-You can return them to the Nutrition Services department at the Administration Building, 525 Mill St., Springfield, OR 97477.
+You can return them to the Nutrition Services department at the Administration Building, 640 A Street, Springfield, OR 97477.

 Can I apply online?
 Yes, online applications are now being accepted through the Oregon Dept. of Education website.
 Click here for more information.
 Online forms are available in both English and Spanish.

 Do I need to apply for each child separately?
 No, only one application is required per household, and all household members should be listed.
 Foster children are now considered members of the household.
 Click here for application tips.